jrladd/networks/_build/html/_sources/assignments/descriptive.md

 - An introduction and conclusion that frame your research question
 - An analysis section with code, results, and complete written analysis
-- At least one visualization, either made in Python or imported as an image
+- At least two network visualizations, either made in Python or imported as an image
 - Turn in your report (as an HTML Jupyter file) via Sakai
 - For more on how this assignment will be graded, refer to the [Criteria for Good Reports](../course-info/criteria.md)